Dwayne Hickman, TV’s Lovelorn Dobie Gillis, Is Dead at 87

 Starting in 1977, Mr. Hickman spent a decade as a program executive at CBS, where he supervised the content and development of series including “Maude,” “Good Times,” “M*A*S*H” and “Alice.”
 He directed episodes of several TV shows, including “Charles in Charge” and “Designing Women.”

 Mr. Hickman’s first marriage, to Carol Christensen, ended in divorce, as did his second, to Joanne Papile.
-His survivors include his third wife, Joan Roberts Hickman; their son, Albert; and a son, John, from his first marriage.
+He is survived by his brother; his sister, Deirdre LaCasse; his third wife, Joan Roberts Hickman; their son, Albert; a son, John, from his first marriage; and two grandchildren.

 In his 1994 memoir, “Forever Dobie: The Many Lives of Dwayne Hickman,” written with Ms. Roberts Hickman, Mr. Hickman recounts what happened when he took her to the hospital to await the birth of their son.